iCliniq Logo

 • Periampullary Cancer: It includes a group of heterogeneous neoplasms (malignant lesions) arising from the distal common bile duct, head of the pancreas, and duodenum.

-• Gallbladder Carcinoma: Malignancy infecting the gallbladder helps store and transport bile from the liver to the intestine.
+• Gallbladder Carcinoma: A malignancy infecting the gallbladder that helps store and transport bile from the liver to the intestine.

 How Does Bile Duct Stricture Look?

 The obstruction of bile flow leads to elevated serum bilirubin and obstructive jaundice.
-Magnetic resonance cholangitis pancreatic (MRCP) or endoscopic retrograde cholangiopancreatography (ERCP) show that benign strictures have smooth and symmetric borders with tapered margins.
+Magnetic resonance cholangitis pancreatic (MRCP) or endoscopic retrograde cholangiopancreatography (ERCP) shows that benign strictures have smooth and symmetric borders with tapered margins.
 At the same time, malignant strictures have irregular and asymmetric borders with shouldered margins.
-Benign generally involves small segments in contrast to malignant which involves long segments.
+Benign strictures generally involve small segments, in contrast to malignant strictures, which involve long segments.

 What Is the Strasberg-Bismuth Classification of Strictures?

-This classification helps guide the treatment and management of bile duct strictures according to their size and location.
+Strasberg-Bismuth classification helps guide the treatment and management of bile duct strictures according to size and location.

 • E1: Standard hepatic duct division greater than two centimeters from the bifurcation.